ghostfrog-ltd/media/README.md

 Strict Constraints:

 Zero Cloud APIs: Do not suggest OpenAI, HeyGen, ElevenLabs, or any paid cloud services.
-Everything must run locally.
+Everything must run locally - However, it maybe worthwhile asking Gemini Via API about Popular topics and for doing research.

 Apple Silicon Optimization: All machine learning libraries must target Apple's mps (Metal Performance Shaders) or use the MLX framework.